-- 26. If a complainant or a respondent(s)is not satisfied with the outcome of a mediation process or a Participant Protection Tribunal decision, he or she can lodge an appeal to Kung Fu Wushu WA on one or more of the following grounds: - 26.1 that a denial of natural justice has occurred - 26.2 that the disciplinary measure/s imposed is unjust and/or unreasonable - 26.3 that the decision was not supported by the information/evidence provided at the mediation or to the Protection Tribunal Hearing - 27.
-A person wanting to appeal must lodge a letter setting out the basis for their appeal with the Secretary KW WA within seven days of the decision being made.
+- 26. If a complainant or a respondent(s) is not satisfied with the outcome of a mediation process or a Participant Protection or Child Safety Tribunal decision, he or she can lodge an appeal to Kung Fu Wushu Australia on one or more of the following grounds: - 26.1 that a denial of natural justice has occurred - 26.2 that the disciplinary measure/s imposed is unjust and/or unreasonable - 26.3 that the decision was not supported by the information/evidence provided at the mediation or to the Participant Protection or Child Safety Tribunal Hearing - 27.
+A person wanting to appeal must lodge a letter setting out the basis for their appeal with the National Secretary within seven days of the decision being made.
 An appeal fee of \$500 shall be included with the letter of intention to appeal. - 28.
-If the letter of appeal and the appeal fee are not both received by the Secretary KW WA within this time, the right of appeal will lapse. - 29.
-The letter of appeal and the notice of the Participant Protection Tribunal's decision (clause 24) will be forwarded to the Complaints Manager to review and to decide whether there are sufficient grounds for the appeal to proceed.
+If the letter of appeal and the appeal fee are not both received by the National Secretary within this time, the right of appeal will lapse. - 29.
+The letter of appeal and the notice of the Participant Protection or Child Safety Tribunal's decision (clause 24) will be forwarded to the Complaints Manager to review and to decide whether there are sufficient grounds for the appeal to proceed.
 The Complaints Manager may invite any witnesses to the meeting that he or she believes are required to make an informed decision. - 30.
 If the appellant has not shown sufficient grounds for an appeal in accordance with clause 26, then the appeal will be rejected.
 The appellant will be notified in writing, including the reasons for the decision.
 The appeal fee will be forfeited. - 31.
 If the appeal is accepted, a Participant Protection Appeal Tribunal with new panel members will be convened to rehear the complaint, and the appeal fee will be refunded. - 32.
-The Participant Protection Tribunal hearing procedure shall be followed for the Participant Protection Appeal Tribunal. - 33.
+The Participant Protection or Child Safety Tribunal hearing procedure shall be followed for the Participant Protection Appeal Tribunal. - 33.
 The decision of the Participant Protection Appeal Tribunal will be final and binding.

-PART E: REPORTING REQUIREMENTS AND DOCUMENTS/FORMS
+PART B: REPORTING REQUIREMENTS AND DOCUMENTS/FORMS